The Poetic Endings Team

 We don't look like traditional funeral professionals, because we're not.
 We're an eclectic and multi-talented team from a variety of backgrounds.
 We're united in our commitment to provide an exceptionally good funeral service to bereaved people.

 Louise is a funeral director and the founder of Poetic Endings.
-She was an experienced funeral celebrant before she decided to become a funeral director and launch the funeral service she believes needs to exist.
+She was a funeral celebrant before she decided to become a funeral director and launch the funeral service she believes needs to exist.

-Before becoming a funeral director, Louise was the editor of the Good Funeral Guide - a trusted, not-for-profit resource for helping you to get the funeral you actually want.
+Before becoming a funeral director, Louise was the editor of the Good Funeral Guide.

 She loves food, fashion, poetry and just about everything else.